The Beginner's Guide to Audio Cables

 You can use a DI box (also known as a direct box or direct injection box) to convert an unbalanced signal to a balanced signal; this will allow you to run signal through significantly longer cables without having to worry about noise.

-There are 3 levels of analog signal that you need to know about; they include instrument level, mic level, and line level signal.
+There are four levels of analog signal that you need to know about; they include mic level, instrument level, line level, and speaker level signal.
+They primarily differ based on their voltage level, increasing in strength in this order: Mic > Instrument > Line > Speaker.

 Mic Level Signal